sous-chefs/rvm/README.md

 # Description

-Manages system-wide and per-user RVMs and manages installed rubies.
+Manages system-wide and per-user RVMs and manages installed Rubies.
 Several lightweight resources and providers (LWRP) are also defined.

 # Requirements